rfo909/CFT/doc/Doc.md

-Everything in CFT is functions, and defining your own is super easy, and **this is the point of CFT**.
+Everything in CFT is functions, and defining your own is super easy, and **this is the point of CFT**, that automation can be a simple and interactive process.

-That
-**even automation can be simple**, with functions calling other functions.
-Once some function is tested, it can do the boring stuff for you:
+Once functions are tested, they can do all kinds of boring and repetitious stuff for us: